TechnicalPursuit/TIBET-Examples/pizza/README.md

 <footer/>
 ```

 The `public/src/tags` directory contains a directory for each tag.

-Each tag
-bundle contains the tag's xhtml file (if it's templated), its CSS, its `.js`
+Each tag bundle contains the tag's xhtml template (if it's templated), its CSS,
-source and test files, and a tag manifest used by the loader and other TIBET
+its `.js` source and test files, and a tag manifest.
+This structure allows tags
-infrastructure tools (linter, tester, etc.).
+to be packaged and shared across projects (with certain limitations).

 Let's take a closer look at one of these tags, starting with the markup (of
 course ;)).